 - Was it because the borrower did not meet guidelines or due to lender overlays?

 - Was it borrower’s fault where they had overdrafts in checking account or purchased high ticket item?

-- Just because a borrower got denied from one lender does not mean that they do not qualify with other lenders.
+- Just because a borrower got denied from one lender does not mean that they do not qualify with other lenders

-- A mortgage broker represents several lenders and can help you to connect with a mortgage lender that will be able to help you.
+- They can help you to connect with a lender that will be able to help you

-- Mortgage lenders who have no overlays can help mortgage loan borrowers who have credit scores under 600, have open collections, unsatisfied judgments, tax liens, bankruptcies, and foreclosure.
+- Lenders who have no overlays can help borrowers who have credit scores under 600, have open collections, unsatisfied judgments, tax liens, bankruptcies, and foreclosure

-- We help all home buyers in need of help.
+- We help all home buyers in need of help